When assessing eligibility, there are two key points to focus on:

 Not necessarily.

 So when a client comes to you with a whizz-bang new product or prototype, that’s great – but definitely not the whole story!
-Make sure you ask them what technical difficulties and challenges they had in bringing it to life.
-If there weren’t any, then they’re not eligible.
+Make sure you ask them what technical difficulties and challenges they had in bringing it to life – and how they managed to resolve those.
+If there weren’t any uncertainties, then they’re not eligible.

 #2 – Assuming that having patents = eligible work.